-Something we see regularly that we cannot wholeheartedly agree with is the advice around "sleep training" your baby at night only, in complete isolation from their day time naps, without first at least looking at the total amount of sleep they're having in a 24-hour period, irrespective of whether the baby is actually fully ready to be sleep trained in the night.
+Something we see regularly that we cannot wholeheartedly agree with is the advice around "sleep training" your baby at night only... in complete isolation from their day time naps, without even looking at the total amount of sleep they're having in a 24-hour period, and irrespective of whether the baby is actually fully ready to be sleep trained in the night.

-It can actually be really tricky to know what the best amount of nap hours is for your little one and baby sleep is a very fast-changing phenomenon, so the nap pattern your baby had a few weeks ago might no longer be meeting their needs.
+It can actually be really tricky to know how much day sleep is appropriate for your little one, as baby sleep is a very fast-changing phenomenon, so the nap pattern your baby had a few weeks ago may no longer be meeting their needs.
 Our Little Ones App can make things a lot easier though with evolving, age-appropriate nap schedules that help to promote good night sleep.

 |It is not fair on your baby to expect something of them that they are actually incapable of delivering.
 No amount of sleep training is going to make your baby sleep if they're physiologically not ready for sleep.
 Surely that's the first place you should start?|

-Eventually your baby probably will "sleep" through the night.
+Eventually your baby probably will "sleep through the night".
 Or so you think...
-Because you might not notice the long silent wakeful periods in the middle of the night (as a result of their imbalanced napping in the day), but now your baby knows better than to cry.
+Because you might not notice the long, silent, wakeful periods in the middle of the night (as a result of their imbalanced napping in the day), but now your baby has learned not to cry out when they wake.